 Of course, it could have had a better tree in the wild.
 But the crazyness of the crowd, the thousands of overheard tidbits of gossip, even the occasional surge of violence, this dryad loves it all!

-Sometimes an unfolding event catch its fancies so much that it overcomes its usual shyness and asks a friendly-looking passerby about it.
+Sometimes an unfolding event catch its fancy so much that it overcomes its usual shyness and asks a friendly-looking passerby about it.
 It rewards interesting information with some of its tree’s deliciously invigorating oranges.

 Myconids In SiT!
 They’re street cleaners, removing offal, dejections, basically any organic waste.
 Sometimes they get a little less discriminatory about the unmoving quality of their sweepings.